 - grated Parmesan cheese for garnish (optional)

-Cook for the recommended amount of time on the tortellini package.
+- Cook for the recommended amount of time according to package instructions.